The purpose of this scholarship is to provide financial support for a school nurse to participate in an advocacy education program.

-- Currently classified as and has been an active NASN member for the previous 2 years
+- Currently classified as an active NASN member for the previous 2 years.

 - Provide a written statement of 500 words or less indicating his or her interest in advocacy for school nursing and/or school nursing services.
 The plan may have national, state or local focus but should interface in some method with NASN (i.e., article in The Journal of School Nursing or NASN School Nurse, NASN Annual Conference presentation, etc.).

-- The candidate's employer must provide a letter of support consenting to leave, if necessary, to attend an advocacy education program.
+- The applicant's employer must provide a letter of support consenting to leave, if necessary, to attend an advocacy education program.

-- The candidate’s affiliate organization or NASN must provide a letter of support.
+- The applicant's affiliate organization or NASN must provide a letter of support.

 - Fifty percent of the scholarship funds will be given to the recipient upon announcement of the scholarship.
 The remaining fifty percent will be given upon successful completion of the advocacy action program and submission of an advocacy action plan for a project of the recipient’s choosing to promote the practice of school nursing.